m-lab/website/_posts/blog/2022-02-16-run-a-private-ndt-server.md

 Then run the "fullstack" ndt server container, `measurementlab/ndt`, image from Measurement Lab's Dockerhub.
 Of course, substitute the IP address of your server in the command below, and change the ports if desired.
-Please note that some of the ndt server's fullstack image must be run as root.
+Please note that some components of the ndt fullstack image must be run as root.

 ```~bash
 sudo docker run -d --network=bridge                \